 Drug Withdrawal Follows A Predictable Path

-For example, Heroin withdrawal follows a predictable course and manifests with a predicable set of symptoms which last for a specific set of time that occur regardless of one’s personality traits or psychological characteristics.
-As such, detoxing someone from Heroin requires certain steps that are as universal as the symptoms themselves; as such detox can be successfully achieved with the assistance of assumptions that usually pertain to the physical aspects of the detox process.
-It should be noted, however, that even symptoms as predictable as Heroin, it is nonetheless necessary to take into account emotional and psychological considerations that are unique to the individual, without which comprehensive treatment is impossible.
+For example, Heroin withdrawal follows a predictable course.
+It manifests with a predictable set of symptoms which last for a specific set of time.
+These symptoms occur regardless of one’s personality traits or psychological characteristics.
+As such, detoxing someone from Heroin requires certain steps that are as universal as the symptoms themselves; as such a person can successfully achieve detox with the assistance of assumptions that usually pertain to the physical aspects of the detox process.
+It should be noted, however, that even symptoms as predictable as Heroin, it is nonetheless necessary to take into account emotional and psychological considerations that are unique to the individual.
+Without this consideration, comprehensive treatment is impossible.

 This holds true for Stimulants and Sedatives alike.
-Each substance, medication, or drug, manifests common features that will occur at stages regardless of the personality traits each person brings to the table.
-There are also scenarios that, by their very nature, require scrutiny in a way that honors them as unique beings requiring a unique set of interventions.
+Each substance, medication, or drug, manifests common features that will occur at stages.
+These stages occur regardless of the personality traits each person brings to the table.
+There are also scenarios that require scrutiny that honors them as individuals requiring a unique set of interventions.
 This is especially true where a person has become dependent on a drug but demonstrates little or none of the Addictive pathology that typifies the Addictive cycle.

 Severity of Drug Withdrawal Symptoms

-Symptomatically (in addition to the variety of drug being abused), the severity of the withdrawal symptoms is proportional to the quantity and duration of abuse.
-A long-term Methadone habit will be significantly more uncomfortable than a two month Vicodin habit, although symptomatically there will also be similarities.
-And, in the same way Addiction occurs in stages, withdrawal progresses through clearly defined stages, as does the entire treatment process.
+Symptomatically, the severity of the withdrawal symptoms is proportional to the quantity and duration of abuse.
+A long-term Methadone habit will be significantly more uncomfortable than a two month Vicodin habit.
+However, symptomatically there will also be similarities.
+And, in the same way Addiction occurs in stages, withdrawal progresses through clearly defined stages.
+This is true of the entire treatment process.

-Withdrawal symptoms can manifest as both physical and psychological symptoms, which are caused by physiological adaptions in the central nervous system and the brain due to chronic exposure to a specific substance.
-The following list is not comprehensive but should give you an idea of some of the more common physical symptoms that indicate the presence of withdrawal.
+Withdrawal symptoms can manifest as both physical and psychological symptoms.
+Physiological adaptions in the central nervous system and brain due to chronic exposure to a specific substance cause these symptoms.
+The following list is not comprehensive.
+However, it should give you an idea of some of the more common physical symptoms that indicate withdrawal.
 These include: